nguyentoann/FStudyMate/README-UserActivityTracking.md

 # User Activity Monitoring System

-This document explains the user activity monitoring system implemented in the VinMultipleChoice application.
+This document explains the user activity monitoring system implemented in the FStudyMate application.

 ## Overview